EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_theta_set()
-Sets the current theta of the robot.
+Sets the current Theta of the robot.

-`a` double, expecting degrees
+`a` new angle in degrees
 <Tabs
   groupId="odom_theta_set"
   defaultValue="proto"